The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 One of the great things about mirrorless cameras like the Fujifilm X-T2 is they give you this amazing ability to attach old retro lenses of almost any type, or even lenses from other brands.
 I use a lot of Leica M lenses as well as old M42 mount screw-on lenses.

-Since the Fujifilm has great manual focus assist settings, like focus peaking, as well as a few other display configurations, the camera becomes one of the best, if not the best, for adapting old retro lenses.
+Since the Fujifilm has great manual focus assist settings, like focus peaking and a few other display configurations, the camera becomes one of the best, if not the best, for adapting old retro lenses.

-I use a lot of those old Helios lenses, as well as the Industar or my favorite Voigtlander lenses, and they all work great.
+I use many old Helios lenses, the Industar, or my favorite Voigtlander lenses, and they all work great.

 Fujifilm X-T2 Review | Bottom Line

-It’s no doubt Fujifilm created a monster with the X-T2, a camera that can comfortably be used in any situation for any style of photography, and now, with 4k video, it’s also an amazing tool for the filmmaker.
+There is no doubt that Fujifilm created a monster with the X-T2.
+This camera can comfortably be used in any situation and in any style of photography, and now, with 4k video, it’s also an amazing tool for filmmakers.

 It’s a little expensive compared to some of the competition, like the Sony A6000 or the A6300, but if you’re looking for a camera that is relatively future-proof for at least the next five years, has a great and expanding lens lineup and can do anything without any restrictions, this is the camera.